 These result in stagnation and loss of innovation as people no longer get compensated for their work, nor see a point doing it for free when it gets lost in the void.

-These unethical methods of using copyrighted data without consent lead to short term gains with massive negative long-term effects for both humans and the whole Ai field.
+These unethical methods of using copyrighted data without consent lead to short term gains with negative long-term effects for both humans and probably the whole Ai field.